appsmithorg/appsmith-docs/website/docs/reference/widgets/code-scanner.md

 ## Events

-You can define functions that will be called when these events are triggered in the widget.
+They're' a set of actions that you can perform on the widget.
 For example, you can navigate to another page, show alert messages, open and close modals, and store data in local storage.

 | Event              | Description                                                                                                                                                 |
 | ------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |